acrolinx/acrolinx-coding-guidance/README.md

-# How to Build with Acrolinx
+# How to build with Acrolinx

-## About this Documentation
+## About this documentation

 This documentation helps developers you want to build Acrolinx checking features: